 Using and Compiling Indexes

 "Judy Webster, a keen family historian, has compiled and published many indexes.
-She has also been employed by Qld State Archives to help with guidelines and data entry/checking for their indexing projects.
+She was also employed by Queensland State Archives to help with guidelines and data entry/checking for their indexing projects.
 On this page she shares practical tips based on her own experience."

 Traps involved in using indexes